 After that had cured I removed the wooden profiles and trimmed the dooredges on the hardtop.

 New door edges for the hardtop.The next hardtop will be created with the door edges in one go.
 To be able to release the next hardtop the procedure is to trim the edges, remove the door profiles and extract the hardtop from its mould.
-I also trimmed a perspex sheet to match the rear window aperture, glued in the front wooden bow and the two brackets behind te doors were bonded in using polyester.
+I also trimmed a perspex sheet to match the rear window aperture, glued the front wooden bow into the hardtop and the two brackets behind te doors were bonded in using polyester.
 Next things on the todo list:

-- waterproofing and polishing the hardtop
+- polishing the hardtop

 - aluminium trim for the door apertures